 If you like to swim or take part in water sports, seek advice from your eye care practitioner about activities involving contact with water.
 Exposing contact lenses to water may increase the risk of eye infection.
 If your lenses unexpectedly come into contact with water, discard them and replace them with a fresh pair.

 ACUVUE® Brand Contact lenses provide sharp and stable vision without glasses getting in the way.
 So you can be hands free to enjoy any sport or high-adrenaline adventure that takes your fancy.

 1. UV absorbing contact lenses are NOT substitutes for protective UV absorbing eyewear such as UV absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
-You should continue to use UV absorbing eyewear as directed by your eye care professional.
+You should continue to use UV absorbing eyewear as directed by your Optician.